Camping at all state parks now requires a reservation.

 B-E Loops are closed in the off season.

 North Shore campgrounds offer open lakeshore sites and convenient access to boat ramps.

 Stoll Mountain, Cross Creek, Lazy Boy, Rocking Chair, Howbert Point, and Witcher's Cove Campgrounds

 The Stoll Mountain,

-Cross Creek campgrounds are all more secluded and less crowded, but they also tend to be more exposed to weather conditions.
-They all offer lakeshore sites as well.
+Witcher's Cove campgrounds are less crowded, but they also tend to be more exposed to weather conditions.

-The 25 Backcountry sites are secluded sites located on a wooded peninsula that are perfect for those who are seeking fewer neighbors and who are willing to pack or boat supplies in to their sites.
+The 14 backcountry sites are secluded sites located on a wooded peninsula that are perfect for those who are seeking fewer neighbors and who are willing to hike in with their supplies in to their sites.

 See the Fees page for campsite pricing information.